11111111111WP_Query Object

 • Leverage each other’s resources to ensure youth receive the support they need to become successful adults.

-VPP provides the strategic assistance to strengthen and support youthCONNECT.
+YI provides strategic assistance to strengthen and support youthCONNECT.
 Here is what we do:

 • Big Picture Guidance – Work together to develop a strategic agenda